Cooperstown Dreams Park is a wonderful experience for u12 baseball players, but there's a lot to know before you go. I

 - Families and teams can begin arriving Friday evening.
 Early check-in is available after 6:00 p.m, but the official check-in is on Saturday morning before 11:00 a.m.
 This is when most players and coaches find their bunkhouses and when uniforms are distributed.

-Parents and families are only allowed in the bunkhouse area to check-in their players and must leave by 11:00.
-Only players and coaches are allowed in afterwards.
+- Parents and families are only allowed in the bunkhouse area to check-in their players and must leave by 11:00.
+Only players and coaches are allowed in afterward.
 This is when many kids do their pin trading, attend a team orientation, and get ready for the opening ceremony.

 - Families stay nearby, either renting one of the many homes or apartments in the area or staying in a nearby hotel or bed and breakfast.
 There are abundant choices for a variety of budgets, needs, and preferences.